Chai-T29/Video_Audio_SentimentAnalysis/README.md

 # Emotion Classification Using RAVDESS Data

 Welcome to the Emotion Classification project using the RAVDESS dataset!
 Although a lot of the concepts from this project are based off of recent research, the methodology for this project is unique, simple enough to follow, and effective!
+The main focus of this project is to show that we can derive meaningful results without the use of complex models and architectures, that are often too time-consuming to process and train.
+A solid feature extraction pipeline is the foundation to any good model, and that is the focus of this project.
+I hope you enjoy!

 This project consists of four main steps, each documented in a separate notebook.
 Below is a detailed guide to navigate through these notebooks and understand their contents.

 You can view the HTML versions for the scripts below.
 The markdown may not render, but you can view an example video in step 2, and example audios in step 3.
 I would highly recommend checking them out because they look very cool!
 To recreate the contents, or to view the code directly, continue reading the documentation below.